jdonaldson/vaxe/README.md

 ## Neocomplcache
 [Neocomplcache](https://github.com/Shougo/neocomplcache) is a plugin for vim that can manage virtually any type of completion (omni, keyword, file, etc).
-It can be tricky to set up, so follow their documentation carefully.pc
+It can be tricky to set up, so follow their documentation carefully.

 # Acknowledgements
 * Marc Weber (marco-oweber@gmx.de) : Most of the early work for the bundle was